English Indian Chicken Malai Curry (100 G)

 How to consume english indian chicken malai curry without glucose spikes

-Include sources of healthy fats such as avocado or a small handful of nuts, which can help slow glucose absorption.
+Include a small portion of healthy fats, such as avocado slices or a handful of nuts, as they can help stabilize blood sugar levels.

 Stay Hydrated